PyMySQL/Tornado-MySQL/README.rst

 If you think async is efficient, you're wrong.
 You shoud try thread before this.
 See also: http://techspot.zzzeek.org/2015/02/15/asynchronous-python-and-databases/

-I don't have motivation to improve this library.
-I only fix bugs.  **Please don't send feature request.**
+I don't have motivation to maintain this library.
+I won't add new features.  **Please don't send feature request.**
+I'm very lazy about fix bugs.  **Don't expect bugs are fixed when you want**.

-Instead, you should your time and energy to port your project to asyncio and newest Python 3.
+Instead, you should use your time and energy to port your project to asyncio and newest Python 3.
-Please don't pay your time to **adding** new feature to this project.
+Please don't pay your time for this project.

 Example